pikasTech/pikadoc-en/docs/source/沁恒 RISC-V 模块开发实战.md

 ​

 Project Description
-PikaScript is a completely rewritten ultra-lightweight python engine with a full interpreter, bytecode and virtual machine architecture that can run on less than 4KB of RAM for small resource embedded systems.
+PikaPython is a completely rewritten ultra-lightweight python engine with a full interpreter, bytecode and virtual machine architecture that can run on less than 4KB of RAM for small resource embedded systems.
 Compared with similar products, such as MicroPython, LuaOS, etc., the resource consumption is reduced by more than 85%.
 Selected as the most valuable open source project of Gitee in 2021, adding RT-Thread embedded real-time operating system programming language software package.
-Completed the deployment of PikaScript on the CH32V103 RISC-V development board, and submitted the PikaSciprt standard BSP and driver module package for CH32V103, and completed the interactive running driver.
+Completed the deployment of PikaPython on the CH32V103 RISC-V development board, and submitted the PikaSciprt standard BSP and driver module package for CH32V103, and completed the interactive running driver.

 RT-Thread usage overview:

-The technology stack involved in the whole scheme includes: RT-Thread thread and timer, compilation principle, bytecode design, virtual machine design, PikaScript deployment technology and driver module development technology, etc. Through this work, the BSP support list of PikaScript is expanded, the compatibility of PikaScript and rt-thread is verified, and the deployment capability and compatibility of PikaScript in the small-capacity (64Kb) RISC-V architecture are verified.
+The technology stack involved in the whole scheme includes: RT-Thread thread and timer, compilation principle, bytecode design, virtual machine design, PikaPython deployment technology and driver module development technology, etc. Through this work, the BSP support list of PikaPython is expanded, the compatibility of PikaPython and rt-thread is verified, and the deployment capability and compatibility of PikaPython in the small-capacity (64Kb) RISC-V architecture are verified.
 Kernel part: threads and timers are used.

 Package:

-PikaScript package
+PikaPython package

 The hardware uses the CH32V103 development board provided by the RTT competition, and uses the LED resources on the board to indicate the running status of the script.
 A Python script module is developed for the GPIO hardware to test the script-driven expansion function.
 ![](assets/1638495380404-1b88e98c-4325-48fa-824d-18a45c153b85.webp)